preston/cql-studio/README.md

 The application supports runtime configuration through environment variables.
 The `entrypoint.sh` script processes `configuration.template.js` to generate the final configuration at runtime.

+#### Available Environment Variables

+- **CQL_TESTS_UI_NAME**: Sets the display name for the CQL Tests UI application.
+This name appears in the browser title and throughout the user interface.
+- **CQL_TESTS_UI_RUNNER_BASE_URL**: Specifies the base URL for the CQL Tests Runner service.
+This URL is used to communicate with the runner backend for executing CQL tests and retrieving results.

 ## Attribution & License

 Copyright © 2025 Preston Lee.
 All rights reserved.
 Provided under the Apache 2.0 license.